HautechAI/agents/docs/observability/heartbeats-and-sweeper.md

 Observability: Heartbeats and Sweeper

+> **Archived:** Heartbeat and sweeper behavior applied to the deprecated tracing stack.
+These mechanics were removed alongside tracing in issue #760.

 Overview
 - SDK sends periodic heartbeats for running spans.
 - Server reconciles and cancels spans that miss heartbeats.